 You can check the Collings Foundation’s touring schedule here.

 The Collings Foundation show tours include a Consolidated B-24J Liberator, Witchcraft, a B-25, and a TF-51D (P51) Mustang.
-The B-24 flight experience is 30 minutes and the B-25 flight experience is 25 minutes.
-The P-51 Mustang can be reserved for either a half or full hour of flight instruction.
 If you are considering a flight experience, check here for more information and pricing.

 Experimental Aircraft Association (EAA)